schlauerlauer/gnome-shell-home-assistant/README.md

 A Gnome Shell Extension to interact with the Home Assistant API

+I was supprised to see that there was no home assistant extension already.
+So i made one.
+If you have any feedback feel free to send it to me!

 > This is an early alpha version, use at own risk ;)

 ## Usage